 At the time of issue, the Company estimates the proportion of proceeds attributed to the flow-through share, the common share and the warrant with reference to closing market prices and such techniques as the Black-Scholes option-pricing model.
-The Flow-through Premium is estimated as the excess of the subscription price over the market value of the share and is recorded in trade and other payables on the statement of financial position.
+The Flow-through Premium is estimated as the excess of the subscription price over the market value of the share and is recorded in trade and other payables on the consolidated statements of financial position.
+When the eligible expenditures are incurred, the Flow-Through Premium is reversed into the statement of loss within other income (expenses) when the eligible expenditures are incurred.